amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 At this point, an application running in Kubernetes can retrieve the Redis password from the Azure Key Vault.

 > [!IMPORTANT]
 > It's critical to keep the X509 certificate file for the service principal in a safe place.
-It's best to place the file in a well-known folder outside the source-code repository.
+It's best to place it in a well-known folder outside the source-code repository.
 The configuration file can then reference the certificate file from this well-known folder.
 On a local development machine, you're responsible for copying the certificate to the folder.
-For automated deployments, the pipeline will copy the certificate on the machine to which you deploy the application.
-It's also a best practice to use a different service principal per environment.
-Doing so prevents the service principal in the DEVELOPMENT environment to access secrets in the PRODUCTION environment.
+For automated deployments, the pipeline will copy the certificate to the machine where the application is deployed.
+It's a best practice to use a different service principal per environment.
+Doing so prevents the service principal from a DEVELOPMENT environment to access secrets in a PRODUCTION environment.

 When running in AKS, it's preferable to use an [Azure managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) for authenticating against Azure Key Vault.
-Managed identities are outside of the scope of this book.
-See [Azure KeyVault with managed identities](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/) from the Dapr documentation for step-by-step instructions.
+Managed identities are outside of the scope of this book, but explained in the [Azure KeyVault with managed identities](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/) documentation.

 ### Scoping secrets

 Secret scopes allow you to control which secrets your application can access.
 You configure scopes in a Dapr sidecar configuration file.
-[Dapr sidecar configuration documentation](https://v1-rc2.docs.dapr.io/operations/configuration/configuration-overview/) provides step-by-step instructions for scoping secrets.
+The [Dapr sidecar configuration documentation](https://v1-rc2.docs.dapr.io/operations/configuration/configuration-overview/) provides instructions for scoping secrets.

 Here's an example of a Dapr sidecar configuration file that contains secret scopes: